 - Increased heart rate and feelings of paranoia

-Those with lengthier or more severe methadone addiction are likely to experience more muscular symptoms of withdrawal.
+Those with lengthier or more severe methadone addiction are likely to experience more muscular withdrawal symptoms.
 Symptoms usually appear within 24 hrs.
 After the last dose, and starts becoming unbearable after 48 hours.
-The first couple of weeks are generally the worst.
+The first couple of weeks is generally the worst.

 Methadone Withdrawal Timeline